-Surgical masks, that cover both the nose and the mouth, must be worn by all OHCP during clinical activities likely to generate splash, spatter, spray, and aerosols.1-3 Masks also protect patients from exposure to infectious pathogens carried in the mouth or nose of OHCP.
-Finally, surgical masks should be placed on coughing patients to limit potential dissemination of infectious respiratory secretions to others, i.e., Respiratory Hygiene/Cough Etiquette.
+Surgical masks, that cover both the nose and the mouth, must be worn by all OHCP during clinical activities likely to generate splash, spatter, spray, and aerosols.1-5 Masks also protect patients from exposure to infectious pathogens carried in the mouth or nose of OHCP.
+Finally, surgical masks should be worn by coughing patients to limit potential dissemination of infectious respiratory secretions to others, i.e., Respiratory Hygiene/Cough Etiquette.

 |Particulate respirator||160||—||≥ 95%||> 5||Class 1||Airborne Precautions|